abdul-arshad/QuestAI/README.md

-# Simple Flutter - Flask App
+# QuestAI - Question Bank Generator

-This application is created to show the PoC of integrating Flutter with Flask as Backend.
-An API in python works as the script.

-This app fetches you the ASCII Value of a specific character.
+A personalized question bank and question paper generator that uses generative AI to generate questions of required format and difficulty.
+This project uses an openAI API to generate questions based on the given input.
+The difficulty of the questions and relevance of the answers can be tweaked as per the user wishes.